Is the correction of unequal labia okay?

 Why can you contact Dr. Entrust Santos Stahl?

 Competence, security and comfort are values that distinguish CenterPlast.
 Miss Dr. Santos Stahl is a highly qualified plastic surgeon who acquired her technical skills in Brazil and refined it in the USA as well as France and Germany.
-Brazil is the country where most of the pioneers of aesthetic and plastic surgery come from.
+Brazil is the country where most of the pioneers in aesthetic and plastic surgery come from.

 Miss Dr. Santos Stahl is proficient in a variety of procedural techniques in intimate surgery.
 This means that she can offer you the technology that will produce the best results for you.
 Experience is essential for surgical planning as every patient is different.
 The decisive factor for the result of the labia correction is not only the perfect technical execution of the methods, but also sensitive listening in order to offer you the treatment that will satisfy you.
 Your concerns will of course be taken into account when selecting the surgical interventions.
 The joint decision is crucial to ensure your satisfaction.